 - 7.6.1.1.
-To work with the Region of York to develop guidelines, criteria and policies for consideration of human and social services needs in development review processes. - 7.6.1.2.
+To work with the Region of York York Region to develop guidelines, criteria and policies for consideration of human and social services needs in development review processes. - 7.6.1.2.
 That opportunities for the provision of human and social services be incorporated into the design and evaluation of New Community Areas and Intensification Areas. - 7.6.1.3.
 That human and social services be located such that they are easily accessible by transit and by pedestrians and cyclists. - 7.6.1.4.
 That human and social services buildings and facilities should be designed with the principles of universal accessibility. - 7.6.1.5.
-To encourage human and social services to locate in mixed-use buildings that are convenient, easily accessible and integrated into new and existing communities.
+To encourage human and social services to locate in mixed-use buildings that are convenient, easily accessible and integrated into new and existing communities. - 7.6.1.6.
+To encourage the co-location or campusing of human services with other uses such as recreational, public buildings and arts and cultural facilities.